 The PHA must redetermine rent reasonableness if directed by HUD and based on a need identified by the PHA's auditing system.
 The PHA may elect to redetermine rent reasonableness at any other time.
-At all times during the assisted tenancy, the rent to owner may not exceed the reasonable rent as most recently determined or redetermined by the PHA rent reasonableness comparables.
+At all times during the assisted tenancy, the rent to owner may not exceed the reasonable rent as most recently determined or redetermined by the PHA or if needed for rent reasonableness comparables.